hearthewind/dianovo/README.md

 Our repository adopts new checkpoints different from the previous version, please make sure to download the new checkpoints via git-lfs, the new checkpoints should automatically download to appropriate locations during ``git clone``.

+Note that with git lfs, cloning will take a while, as it will download the large files in the background.

 On Ubuntu, you can install git-lfs by
 ```
 sudo apt install git-lfs